 OK, I know what you are thinking, "A Declutter Party?
 Will that help me get my place in order?
 I am so embarrassed with my home that I don't want to share the mess with someone else."
 Well, let me explain the party.

-What is a declutter party?
+What is a Declutter Party?

 Do you want to know how we can do this declutter party?
 Follow along.

-Step by step instructions to host a Declutter Party
+Step-by-step instructions to host a Declutter Party

 First, everyone has some form of a mess in their home.
 It could be in their closet, garage, shed, or living room.
 Everyone has their collection they keep, and no one should judge you for your space and how you keep it.
 If your friends and family genuinely care for you, they will help without judgment.
 So, put away the embarrassing thoughts.
-It can be done and will get you started on your way to decluttering and organizing your home.
+It can be done and will get you started on decluttering and organizing your home.

 Determine the disaster area in your home you want to purge and organize.